 - Avoid artificial scents.
 While holiday scented products make our indoor ambiance more festive, synthetic fragrances are formulated with a variety of chemicals that may not be safe.
 Furthermore, inhaling these chemical formulas provides a fast route into our bodies.
 So avoid what you can, and remember air fresheners are obvious sources of these chemical-laden fumes.

 - Facilitate air exchange!
 Ventilate when cooking.
 Consider opportunities to open windows, especially after burning candles, fireplaces, and using products with artificial scents.
 Air purifiers can reduce toxic exposures too.

 - Fight the dust.
 Dust has been found to contain dozens of toxic exposures, including pesticides and lead.
 Vacuuming and wiping surfaces with a wet microfiber cloth should be done regularly to minimize exposure.

-7. Boost Immunity Wonderful nutrient-dense diets for the winter include soups and vegetable-rich dishes.
+Wonderful nutrient-dense diets for the winter include soups and vegetable-rich dishes.
 My favorite ingredients include Brussels sprouts, broccoli, orange foods (squashes, sweet potatoes, and carrots), and other immune-boosting ingredients like garlic, onions, and mushrooms.
+These vegetables contain sulfur-rich compounds that help our livers, our bodies master filters, eliminate toxins naturally.
 Organic herbal teas also support immunity, detoxing, and sleep.

-8. More Detox Tips Other winter detox habits incorporate salt baths and infrared saunas.
+Other winter detox habits incorporate salt baths and infrared saunas.
 Both can help detox your bodies.
-Afterwards, hydrate your skin: My favorite non-toxic moisturizers include organic sesame oil (yes, the kind you cook with, but not the toasted kind!) for the body, and organic shea butter for my feet and hands.
+Afterward, hydrate your skin: My favorite non-toxic moisturizers include organic sesame oil (yes, the kind you cook with, but not the toasted kind!) for the body and organic shea butter for my feet and hands.